BrainHacked/__gcc_compiler_config/README.md

 # __gcc_compiler_config
-getting the user/application aware of the C/C++ dialect being used by the compiler
+Getting the user/application aware of the C/C++ dialect being used by the compiler.\
+**Note: The repository is currently _under development_ and not ready for use.**